LordDemonos/Quarm.Guide/_posts/2024-04-20-xanaxs-checklist-for-minimal-crashes.md

 ## Xanax's Checklist for Minimal Crashes

-I wrote this guide because half of my guild seems to crash when they zone in and out of the planes.
+I started this because half of my guild seems to crash when they zone in and out of the planes.
 Everyone is on different pieces and versions of this game.
-Meanwhile I've thrown most of this guide into 3 different game folders and they all work well, only crashing occasionally when I drop to character select, or if I change my audio output source.
+Meanwhile I've thrown most of this configuration into 3 different game folders and they all work well, only crashing occasionally when I drop to character select, or if I change my audio output source.
 Here's what I'm using:

 1. 2.2 version of TAKP.
-2. Secrets's experimental .dll from zeal-discussions.
+2. .dll from 5/6 contains some crucial fixes.
 3. Excluded TAKP folder from antivirus scanning.
 4. Always running the latest Zeal unless it contains a specific bug I want to avoid.
 Always keep previous versions backed up.
 5. dgVoodoo fix